-While we’re huge advocates for shopping independent at the best of times, after the impact the pandemic has had on small businesses in particular – there’s no better time than the present to show our support.
-From handcrafted pottery, to fantastic artmakers, here’s our guide to some of the best independent businesses based in Manchester to get your shopping from this year.
+While we’re huge advocates for shopping independent at the best of times, after the impact the pandemic has had on small businesses in particular – there’s no better time than the present to show our support for local shops in and around Manchester.
+From handcrafted pottery, to fantastic artmakers, here’s our guide to some of the best independent shops and online businesses based in Manchester to get your shopping from this year.

 Known for their quirky homeware and gifts, Oklahoma is a charming little spot in the Northern Quarter with a little something to suit all budgets.
 From bright furnishings to nik naks emblazoned with pop culture references, this little shop can keep you browsing for ages.
-The shop is currently closed under lockdown restrictions, however, you can also shop their curiously curated range from the comfort of your own home here.
 Oklahoma, 74-76 High St, M4 1ES.

 2. Love Raw

 Founded in Manchester, LoveRaw is the perfect gift for those on a vegan diet or living with intolerances, promising to be a ‘game-changer’ for anyone who can’t have the regular milk kind.
 The recipe has been perfectly crafted by husband and wife duo Rimi and Manav – and tastes just like proper chocolate.
 A gift any milk-free recipient will be grateful for this year!
 Shop here.

 Got a plant enthusiast in the family?
 Glass House not only has hundreds of beautiful plants, but it’s a lovely shopping experience, too, thanks to its pretty in pink décor.
 Pick up gorgeous potted plants, pampas grasses and lovely pots.
 You’ll be spoiled for choice.
 Shop online or visit Nice Things on Oldham Street.